tmorin/homecloud-ansible/README.md

 - CPU Architecture: amd64 or arm64
 - Memory: at least 2Go

-If `longhorn` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk etc) for each node storing data
+If `longhorn` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk ...) for each node storing data

-If `dnas` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk etc) for each node storing data
+If `dnas` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk ...) for each node storing data

 ## Local environment